Want to get rid of the guess-work of applying and interviewing for your first nursing job?

 “Resume!?" you think.

 "I go to school full time.
-I was a lifeguard every summer.
+I work as many hours as I can on the side.
 I don’t have anything to put on a resume!”

 You’re terrified of the the thought of a interview.

-You don't know what to do so say… what’s reasonable, what’s unreasonable… what they expect you know… what looks terrible and what really wow’s them…
+You don't know where to start … what are reasonable expectations of a new grad, what's unreasonable … what they expect you know… what looks terrible and what really wow’s them…and what value you bring to the table with zero experience.

 What if you could hear directly from a nursing leader and nurse educator who have interviewed hundreds of applicants?